ACLU files suit against Northwest Public Schools

 According to ACLU officials, the district did not respond.

+Early March 2023, Northwest brought back a digital version of the Saga, months after the school had promised.

+It did not satisfy ACLU of Nebraska's demands, officials told the Independent at the time.

-Attorneys on the case decided not to pursue the latter of the charges, said ACLU of Nebraska Legal and Policy Counsel Jane Seu, and opted to focus on the former.
+Attorneys on the case decided not to pursue the Title IX charges, said ACLU of Nebraska Legal and Policy Counsel Jane Seu, and opted to focus on free speech.

 “To us the strongest … and most compelling issues are the First Amendment claims,” Seu said.
 “The First Amendment claims obviously embrace the underlying LGBTQ discrimination on the content of that speech.